wwcodemanila/WWCodeManila-PHP/docs/contents/php_fundamentals.md

 PHP also has **in built support for working hand in hand with MySQL**; this doesn't mean you can't use PHP with other database management systems.

-PHP is **cross platform** which means you can deploy your application on a number of different operating systems such as windows, Linux, Mac OS etc.
+PHP is **cross platform** which means you can deploy your application on a number of different operating systems such as windows, Linux, Mac OS etc. (Reference: https://www.guru99.com/php-practical-example.html)

 - PHP runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
 - PHP is compatible with almost all servers used today (Apache, IIS, etc.)